isabella232/fellowship-program-website-1/_projects/ashlar.md

 This purpose of this project is to build on existing work to create a proof-of-concept static site or mobile data collection app based around flexible data schemas.

-# MILESTONES

-## PREPARATION
+## Milestones

+#### Preparation

+In the beginning of the project you will prepare by:

+- Familiarization with Ashlar project
-- Familiarization with Ashlar and DRIVER projects
+- Familiarization with DRIVER projects

-## SPECIFICATION
+#### Coding Phase 1

+In this phase you will create a data specification for Ashlar.

 - Create specification (ideally in JSONSchema) for Ashlar data modeling conventions

-## LOW-COST BACKEND
+#### Coding Phase 2

+In this phase of coding, you will be exploring a low-cost backend option for Ashlar.

 - Evaluate and choose a cloud-based NoSQL provider to serve as a data layer.

-## OPTION 1: STATIC PROOF-OF-CONCEPT
+#### Coding Phase 3

+There are a couple of options for the final phase:

+##### Option 1
-- Create a static app which can filter and display polygons and points on a map using the data store chosen previously.
+Create a static app which can filter and display polygons and points on a map using the data store chosen previously.

-## OPTION 2: DATA COLLECTION PROOF-OF-CONCEPT
+##### Option 2
+Create a proof-of-concept application for data collection, including:

 - Familiarize with DRIVER-Android project
 - Create an data collection Android app which auto-generates forms and allows filled-in forms to be pushed to the data store chosen previously.